 Our sixth form community artists have forged strong links with Christel House School, Bangalore.
 They have taken part in a sketchbook exchange with Christel House pupils and undertaken charity fundraising projects, making craft items or cards, etchings, cushion covers and handmade bobble hats, to sell at the Christmas Fair.

 Students can view up and coming competitions on our noticeboard.
 We enter pupils into various national competitions, including The Saatchi Schools Award, The Cambridge Drawing Society Exhibition and The Mall Galleries Student Exhibition.
 We encourage our pupils to enter the national ARTiculate competition, where pupils compete in giving an informed speech about a piece of art that they feel passionate about.

 We recommend students keep abreast of developments in the world of art.
 As well as visiting exhibitions regularly students are encouraged to read monthly magazines.
 These include Modern Painters, Printmakers Magazine, Craft magazine and Blueprint.

 Post A level, students decide either to embark on the foundation art route or apply directly to degree level.
 Studying at foundation provides students with a transitional experience, introducing them to various pathways and allowing them to make an informed decision about what to study at degree level.

 We offer mock interviews for prospective architecture, art history and foundation pupils, support with writing relevant personal statements and portfolio reviews before interview.

-Every year our students make successful applications to art-related courses such as architecture, art history, fashion, foundation art or graphic design.
+Every year our students make successful applications to art-related courses such as architecture, art history, fine art, fashion, graphic design or foundation art.
 In the past five years Perse students have gained places at the University of Oxford, the University of Cambridge, Bath University, Newcastle University, UCL, Central St Martins College of Art and London College of Fashion, among others.